Attract more birds with water that moves

 0

-For us, there’s something very relaxing about the sound of moving water—think of the burbling of a stream, rain tapping on the roof, ocean waves gently lapping at the shore.
-Birds, on the other hand, get excited about it.
-So, if your birdbath is quiet, break its silence, and you’ll turn it into a bird magnet—they’ll find it irresistible and you’ll see a lot more activity (this is true for any water feature).
-There are several appliances that will make water move.
+For us humans, there’s something relaxing about the sound of moving water—think of the burbling of a stream, rain tapping on the roof, ocean waves gently lapping at the shore.
+Birds, on the other hand, are excited by it.
+So, if your birdbath is quiet, break its silence, and you’ll turn it into a bird magnet—they’ll find it irresistible, and you’ll see a lot more activity (this is true for any water feature).
+Here are several appliances that’ll make water move.

 Bubbler

 The job of a bubbler is to roil water so that it’ll produce bubbles.
-They’re typically solar powered and there are many different styles, from plain to elaborate.
+They’re typically solar-powered, and there are many styles, from plain to elaborate.

 Image of birdbath with bubbling water.